AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 bin/uct upgrade:check <dir>
 ```

 Where `<dir>` value is the directory where your Adobe Commerce instance is located.
-It is recommended to execute the tool only when the main directory is provided.

 Available options for the `upgrade:check` command: